-The following nine young adult romances are sure to make your heart skip a beat.
-From the always endearing summer love stories to those of friend-turned-crush, these teen romance books will leave you wanting to read everything the genre has to offer.
+The following young adult romances are sure to make your heart skip a beat.
+From the always endearing summer love stories to those of friend-turned-crush, these teen romance novels will leave you wanting to read everything the YA romance genre has to offer.

 The Principles of Love

 Her name is Love Bukowski, and she’s the newest sophomore at Hadley Hall—the boarding school where her father is now the principal.
 For most of her life, Love has been raised by her single dad—and wacky aunt—which for her meant few friends ... and even fewer boyfriends.
 But when she steps into the halls of Hadley, she’s shocked.
 She’s never been so … seen.

 Love has become popular—with cool friends and cute guys knocking on her door.
 But her new life isn't all it's chalked up to be, and she's now contending with loyalty to friends, love triangles, and changes at home.
 Through the trials of love and heartbreak, friendship and defeat, Love realizes this world may not be a fantasy after all.

 The first book in The Principles of Love series, there are seven other books for readers to devour!

 When everything sophomore Marnie knows and loves is suddenly uprooted, she’s furious and lost.
 Forced to say goodbye to her popularity, including her senior jock boyfriend, she'll have to learn to adjust to life in rural North Carolina.
 As if the situation couldn’t get any worse, her family is moving with their friends, the Petersons—who come with their infuriating son Lucas.